ducktapeai/ducktape/README.md

 - macOS with Calendar.app configured
 - Rust toolchain
 - API key for at least one supported language model provider (OpenAI, Grok, or DeepSeek)

+## Security Best Practices
+- Always keep your API keys confidential and use environment variables
+- Regularly run `cargo update` and `cargo audit` to keep dependencies up to date and secure
+- Never edit the generated JSON state files manually
+- Consider using application-specific passwords for calendar access if using iCloud